UncleGene/concur/rency/notes.md

 ----

-Somebody felt safe with low-traffic single-threaded Rails aopplication
+Somebody felt safe with low-traffic single-threaded Rails application

 ----

-Let look at where concurrency comes into picture
+Let look at when concurrency may become an issue

 ----